GSanthosh-0246/Daily_Python_code/README.md

  To try different codes in Python

 # To add libraries in the Python workspace
- Add the library name in the 'requirements.txt' file run 'pip install -r requirements.txt'
+ Add the library name in the 'requirements.txt' file.
+Then run 'pip install -r requirements.txt' in the Terminal